chipmuenk/pyfda/INSTALLATION.md

     > conda activate pyfda-env

+In any case, start pyfda with

+    > pyfdax

 You could also install pyfda with pip under Anaconda but this is *not* recommended.
 One potential problem is that conda installs `PyQt5` under the name `pyqt` and pip under the name `pyqt5`: